yanzhaoji/testdoc/en-US/chapter1/installation.md

 ## From Binary

-YZJYou can download binaries of latest release on [GitHub](https://github.com/peachdocs/peach/releases).
+HaHa_YZJYou can download binaries of latest release on [GitHub](https://github.com/peachdocs/peach/releases).

 ## From Source Code